Best foam roller exercises

 11. Lats

-• Position yourself in a right side-lying position with the foam roller under your armpit, extend your right arm so that your forearm and elbow are in contact with the floor.
+• Position yourself in a right-side-lying position with the foam roller under your armpit, and extend your right arm so that your forearm and elbow are in contact with the floor.

 • Cross your right leg over your left leg keeping your foot flat on the floor.